obayreaps/RockPaperScissors/README.md

 Complete the development of Rock, Paper, Scissors!

-Launch the game usig this link: [obayreaps.github.io/RockPaperScissors](https://obayreaps.github.io/RockPaperScissors/)
+Launch the game using this link: [obayreaps.github.io/RockPaperScissors](https://obayreaps.github.io/RockPaperScissors/)